Muammar Gaddafi: Personal life

 Gaddafi married his first wife, Fatiha al-Nuri, in 1969.
-Although they had one son, Muhammad Gaddafi (born 1970), their relationship was strained, and they divorced in 1970.
-Gaddafi's second wife was Safia Farkash, née el-Brasai, a former nurse from the Obeidat tribe born in Bayda.
-They met in 1969, following his ascension to power, when he was hospitalized with appendicitis; he claimed that it was love at first sight.
+They had one son, Muhammad Gaddafi (born 1970); their relationship was strained, and they divorced in 1970.
+Gaddafi's second wife was Safia Farkash, née el-Brasai, a former nurse from the Obeidat tribe, born in Bayda.
+They met in 1969, after his ascension to power, when he was hospitalized with appendicitis; he claimed that it was love at first sight.
 The couple remained married until his death.
 Together they had seven biological children: Saif al-Islam Gaddafi (born 1972), Al-Saadi Gaddafi (born 1973), Mutassim Gaddafi (1974–2011), Hannibal Muammar Gaddafi (born 1975), Ayesha Gaddafi (born 1976), Saif al-Arab Gaddafi (1982–2011), and Khamis Gaddafi (1983–2011).
 He also adopted two children, Hana Gaddafi and Milad Gaddafi.
 Several of his sons gained a reputation for lavish and anti-social behaviour in Libya, which proved a source of resentment toward his administration.
-His cousin Ahmed Gaddaf al-Dam is Libya's former Special Envoy to Egypt and a leading figure of the Gaddafi regime.
-His other cousin Mansour Dhao was his chief of security.
+At least three of his cousins were prominent figures in Gaddafi's regime.
+Ahmed Gaddaf al-Dam is Libya's former Special Envoy to Egypt and a leading figure of the Gaddafi regime.
+Mansour Dhao was his chief of security and led the People's Guard.
+Sayyid Gaddaf al-Dam was a brigadier general and described as the second most powerful person in Libya in the 1980s.